camunda/camunda-docs/versioned_docs/version-8.3/components/console/manage-plan/migrate-from-prof-to-starter.md

 ### Add coupon code to your subscription

-Upon switching plans, perform the steps 1, 2, 3 and 4 above.
-In the step number 4, ensure you add your coupon code before clicking Update.
+Upon switching plans, perform the steps 1, 2 and 3 outlined above.
+After those, ensure you add your coupon code before clicking **Update Subscription**.